chirag-sharma72/Beginner-Python/P4- Variables and Data Types.md

 My favourite number is 7
 ```
 #### Explanation-
 In the first print statement, string 'color' has been concatenated with another string ' "My favourite color" '.
-In the second print statement, we were trying to concatenate a string with an integer, which will give an error due to obvious reasons.
-To do so, we'll have to convert the integer into a string as 'str(var_name).
+In the second print statement, we were trying to concatenate a string with an integer, which is not possible and will produce an error.
+To remove such an error, we'll have to convert the integer into a string as 'str(var_name).

 > **Concatenation of string is combining of two or more strings with each other.
 To read more about concatenation of strings, click [here](https://en.wikipedia.org/wiki/Concatenation).**